 4. Ask for status updates.

-And it’s easy to see why -- Lattice provides products correlated with the above -- 1:1s, status updates, feedback, and goals -- all in one system.
 Performance management for remote workers needs a little extra thought and work, but with the right tools, it can be simple and straightforward for both the manager and the employee.